PaoloDizon/ENGR423-Midterm/README.md

 Programming small drones

-This is a midterm project for the class ENGR 423 with Professor Pramod Abichandani.
-I worked on this project with a partner.
+This is a midterm project for the class ENGR 423 with Professor Pramod Abichandani, in which I worked on with my partner.
 ENGR 423 is a class where we programmed small (about the size of an adult face) drones to do various tasks, all the code is written in PYTHON 3.7.

 The tasks that I had a hand in programming were: